Kodluyoruz/taskforce/near-certified-developer-ncd/example-guest-book/readme.md

 # Example: Guest Book

+Let's explore the successful NEAR project Guestbook together!
+We have explained below which elements the project consists of:

 - there are 2 main folders in the project:
   - assembly contains the smart contract and tests
   - src contains the application’s UX and tests